-Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and their supporters- around the nation, nearly 750 locations in 44 states took a stand!
-In Alaska alone, over 75 businesses and organizations participated, with many more participating in social media & awareness campaigns.
+Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and their supporters.

-YWCA Alaska thanks all of our community partners who helped us take a Stand Against Racism this year- we look forward to reaching even further in 2016!
+YWCA Alaska thanks all of our community partners who continue to help us take a Stand Against Racism.

 - putting up a sign